ggyy1122/AI-based-emotional-companion-app/README.md

 ### 6.2 AI Chat

--Multiple chat sessions can be created.Important chats can be bookmarked.
+- Multiple chat sessions can be created.Important chats can be bookmarked.
 ![3.png](mdimages/3.png)
--Click "favorite" to view the bookmarked chats.
+- Click "favorite" to view the bookmarked chats.
 ![4.png](mdimages/4.png)
--Click the voice button in the lower-right corner to enter the voice chat interface.
+- Click the voice button in the lower-right corner to enter the voice chat interface.
 ![5.png](mdimages/5.png)

 ### 6.3 Memorandum of Thoughts

--Multiple memos can be created, and content can be entered into them.
+- Multiple memos can be created, and content can be entered into them.
 ![6.png](mdimages/6.png)
--Voice recording is supported.
+- Voice recording is supported.
 ![7.png](mdimages/7.png)
--Saved entries can be viewed.
+- Saved entries can be viewed.
 ![8.png](mdimages/8.png)

 ### 6.4 Stress-Relief Mini-Game

--The mini-game interface defaults to mouse controls.
+- The mini-game interface defaults to mouse controls.
 The turret rotates toward the mouse position to fire and eliminate monsters.
 ![9.png](mdimages/9.png)
--Click "Settings" to choose the control mode (mouse or gesture) or adjust the monster spawn speed.
+- Click "Settings" to choose the control mode (mouse or gesture) or adjust the monster spawn speed.
 ![10.png](mdimages/10.png)
--Gesture recognition controls the game—the turret fires in the direction pointed by the thumb.
+- Gesture recognition controls the game—the turret fires in the direction pointed by the thumb.
 ![11.png](mdimages/11.png)

 ### 6.5 Sprite data interface

--Sprite data interface for viewing various records.
+- Sprite data interface for viewing various records.
 ![12.png](mdimages/12.png)